jannisborn/paperscraper/paper.md

 ---
-title: 'paperscraper: A Python toolkit for scholarly metadata, full-text retrieval, and citation analysis'
+title: 'paperscraper: a python package for bibliometrics from publication metadata to citation analysis'
 tags:
   - Python
   - literature search